lm-sfarzan/My_Wiki_Template/README.md

-# See the documentation of this project on Wiki page!
+# See the Documentation of this Project on Wiki Page!